 I also love the idea of using a shower curtain rod to hang stockings.
 That way if your family is not done growing yet, you can add extra stockings to it whenever you need to!
 Here’s the tutorial from Maison De Pax.

-No matter how big your apartment or home, I hope you found an option you liked to hang those Christmas stockings!
+No matter how big your apartment or home, I hope you found your perfect Christmas stocking holder!
 Merry Christmas!